 Allele Imputation and Haplotype Reconstruction from Pedigree Databases

-Simulation of alphanumeric alleles, imputation of genetic missing data and reconstruction of non-recombinant haplotypes from pedigree databases in a deterministic way.
-Allelic simulations can be implemented taking into account many different factors (such as number of families, markers, alleles per marker, probability and proportion of missing genotypes, recombination rate, etc).
-Genotype imputation can be used either simulated datasets or loaded databases (in .ped file biallelic format).
-Haplotype reconstruction can be performed even with missing data because of alleHap, firstly imputes the genotypes.
-All this considering that each member (due to meiosis) should unequivocally have two alleles, one inherited from each parent.
+Tools to simulate alphanumeric alleles, impute genetic missing data and reconstruct non-recombinant haplotypes from pedigree databases in a deterministic way.
+Allelic simulations can be implemented taking into account many factors (such as number of families, markers, alleles per marker, probability and proportion of missing genotypes, recombination rate, etc).
+Genotype imputation can be used with simulated datasets or real databases (previously loaded in .ped format).
+Haplotype reconstruction can be carried out even with missing data, since the program firstly imputes each family genotype (without a reference panel), to later reconstruct the corresponding haplotypes for each family member.
+All this considering that each individual (due to meiosis) should unequivocally have two alleles per marker (one inherited from each parent) and thus imputation and reconstruction results can be deterministically calculated.

 This package can be included as a dependency from a Java or Scala project by including